bowo-prasetyo/forkbuild/docs/Architecture.md

 "Spatial Editing Context (0.1.32)" below).
-Since 0.1.38 it also owns the transform gesture transaction — beginTransformGesture / previewTransformGesture / commitTransformGesture / cancelTransformGesture — which as of 0.1.46 is driven by BOTH the keyboard paths and the interactive pointer gizmo.
-See "Transform Gesture Architecture" below for the full transaction and its invariants.
+Since 0.1.38 it also owns the transform gesture transaction — beginTransformGesture / previewTransformGesture / commitTransformGesture / cancelTransformGesture — driven since 0.1.46 by BOTH the keyboard paths and the interactive pointer gizmo, and since 0.1.47 the single home of transform snapping.
+As of 0.1.48 it additionally owns alignment and distribution (alignSelection/distributeSelection).
+See "Transform Gesture Architecture", "Transform Precision & Snapping (0.1.47)", and "Alignment & Distribution (0.1.48)" below for the full invariants.

 TransformMath (application/TransformMath.js), added 0.1.46, is the
 single source of truth for every transform calculation in the engine: